triton-inference-server/model_analyzer/docs/config.md

             stop: 64
             step: 8
         batch_sizes: 1,2,3
-    constraints:
-        gpu_used_memory:
-            max: 200
-    objectives:
-    - perf_throughput
 ```

-Multiple models can be specified under the `model_names` key.
+Multiple models can be specified under the `profile_models` key.

  #### Example